omerbt/MultiDiffusion/README.md

 ```
 This demo is also hosted on HuggingFace [here](https://huggingface.co/spaces/weizmannscience/MultiDiffusion)

-## Spatial controls code will be soon released!
+## Spatial controls

+A web demo for the spatial controls is hosted on HuggingFace [here](https://huggingface.co/spaces/weizmannscience/multidiffusion-region-based).

 ## Citation
 ```